Smile Cosmetics Brand, Zenyum, Launches in its 9th Market to Empower Confident Smiles in Japan

 "A smile is one of the most powerful things in our lives.
 Zenyum Japan will bring smiles to Japan through our globally popular products and customer-centric services.
 We have been looking forward to this day when we can bring this wonderful service to everyone.
 Under the mission of 'helping Asia Smile More', I hope that all members in Japan will work together to contribute to our customers," said Tasuku Ito, Managing Director of Zenyum Japan.

-Customers in Taiwan can begin their clear aligner journey with Zenyum starting from 60,000 NTD.
+Customers in Hong Kong can begin their clear aligner journey with Zenyum starting from 13,800 HKD.
 Zenyum's consumer innovation is helmed by the company's free smile assessment platform, which can be accessed at https://obt.zenyum.com/.

 About Zenyum